-Spirituality involves experiences of a deeper sense of meaning and purpose, and a sense of belonging and a connection with the universe.
-Spirituality can help to achieve inner peace and happiness.
-It relates to the human spirit, and discovering the ‘true self’.
+Generally, spiritual practices involve exploring a deeper sense of meaning and purpose, a sense of belonging, and a connection with the universe.
+Spirituality can work in tandem with counselling and other holistic approaches to help you achieve inner peace and happiness.

 What does spirituality mean?

-Spirituality can be short or long term.
-Some use to it help achieve a goal, restore the balance in their life, or reduce stress.
+Alongside our physical, mental and emotional wellness, spiritual health is an important part of our holistic well-being.
+Some use spiritual practices to help them achieve a goal, restore balance in their life, or reduce stress.
 Some set challenges, for example doing good deeds, or helping those around them.

 There are many benefits of spirituality.
 It can lead to a deeper connection with others, growing as a person and gaining more insight into life.
 It can also promote quality of life and forgiveness, helping to let go of past grievances and anger.

-There are many different ways to practice spirituality, as part of every day life, or taking time out for specific practices.
-Below are some of the ways to be more spiritual or practice spirituality:
+There are many different ways to practice spirituality, as part of everyday life, or by taking time out for specific practices.
+Below are some ways to practice spirituality:

-This can range from traditional religious worship, such as attending a church service, to rituals involving words or objects which are completely unique to the individual.
-They may involve listening to music, or saying sacred chants.
+This can range from traditional religious worship, such as attending services at places of worship, to rituals involving words or objects which are completely unique to the individual.
+They may involve listening to music or saying sacred chants.

 Pilgrimages and retreats